Think about this, your customer just received a product they’d ordered from your store.

 Excited?
 Let’s dive in.

-Watch this quick tutorial to know what the WooCommerce follow up emails is all about.
+Watch this quick tutorial to know what the WooCommerce follow up emails are all about.

 Follow up emails are not transactional emails.